-The second parameter ("Slow Ratio") is similar to a safety factor.
-For example, if a move of $10\mu m$ is desired in a given time step, the actuator will actually attempt to move $10\mu m$ X the slow ratio.
+The second parameter ("Slow Ratio") is like a safety factor.
+For example, if a move of 10μm is desired in each time step, the actuator will attempt to move 10μm X the slow ratio.
 See the tip below for more information.